 Each year the City mails information on reducing lead in drinking water to all properties believed to have a lead connection.
 If your neighbourhood was established prior to 1950 there could be lead within your home’s plumbing system.
 As a precaution, homeowners and occupants should be aware of how to reduce their risk of lead exposure from drinking water.

 If you are concerned about lead in your drinking water, you can have your tap water tested by a private, accredited, licensed laboratory.
 Look under "Laboratories Testing" online or in the Yellow Pages.

 There have been some local inquiries following recent news stories about high levels of lead in some American water supplies.
-In contrast to Saskatoon’s water, most water in the United States has a more Acidic pH (less than 7.0).
-The lower the pH, the more acidic waters are.
-Acidic waters are corrosive and will leach material from piping including lead.
-Therefore a community with a lot of lead lines and a low pH will see a lot of corrosion in their water lines and high lead levels in their water.
+In contrast to Saskatoon’s water, some water sources for other Cities are of a lower pH.
+Acidic waters can be corrosive and leach material from piping including lead.
+Although other water quality parameters are involved, a community with a lot of lead lines and a lower pH tend to have increased corrosion in their water lines and a higher lead level in their water.

 Reducing Your Exposure to Lead